raechen1007/image_preprocessing/README.md

 # image_preprocessing
-Some image preprocessing functions for convolutional neural networks (keras)
+Some image preprocessing functions for convolutional neural networks (on keras)